 MangoHud is a heads up display for Vulkan and OpenGL games and applications.
 The project started as a modified version of the built-in Mesa heads up display for Vulkan.
 OpenGL support was added in version 0.3.0 in March 2020.
 MangoHud is prettier and more configurable than the built-in Mesa HUD and it has handy keyboard shortcuts for turning the HUD (F12) and logging (F2) on/off.
 It is specially useful for games who play Windows games using Wine and DXVK.

 MANGOHUD=1 vkmark -s 1200x600)

-MangoHud can be enabled by launching applications with the environmental variable
+MangoHud can be enabled in Vulkan gaames and programs by launching applications with the environmental variable